cramatt/stomp-websockets/README.md

 - The client can implement a RESTful pattern, updating entities and their properties, and the server is responsible for logic based on entity changes.

-For example lets say that when a user's name changes the server sends out a welcome email.
-In this case, the client would simply send the update and the server would do the rest.
+(ex: Let's say that when a user's name changes, the server sends out a welcome email.
+In this case, the client would simply send the update and the server would do the rest.)

 ```js
 socket.send('/rest/user/1', {name: 'newName'});